Moving successfully from the classroom to the workplace requires thought and action. It is never too early to begin the process.

 - General Job Search Strategies

-Career Counseling and Support Services serves the entire OSU community.
+Buckeye Careers serves the entire OSU community.
 They offer free, self-guided career exploration and preparation; assessments to identify career interests, values, and skills; advice on job and internship searches.
-The following links will take you to more information on these specific topics on the Career Counseling and Support Services (CCSS) website.
+You can explore the following (and more!) specific topics on the Buckeye Careers website.